COVID-19 Relief and Recovery Fund

-The Australian Government is providing up to $100 million to 31 December 2020 to assist smaller regional domestic air operators to help manage cash flow issues they may be experiencing as a result of the impacts of the Coronavirus.
-This helps these service providers to maintain essential connectivity for regional and remote communities.
+The Australian Government provided up to $100 million in 2020 to assist smaller regional domestic air operators to manage cash flow issues they may be experiencing as a result of the impacts of the Coronavirus.
+This supported these service providers to maintain essential connectivity for regional and remote communities.

 Regional Airline Network Support

 The Australian Government is providing $198 million to assist domestic commercial airlines to maintain a basic level of connectivity across their network of regional routes.
 This has supported critical air services connecting regional Australia to freight, medical testing, supplies and essential personnel.